Definition

 - >10: High likelihood of proximal vessel occlusion.

-Stroke Syndromes and Vascular Localization
+Stroke Syndromes and Vascular Localisation

-Middle Cerebral Artery (MCA):
+Middle Cerebral Artery (MCA)

 - Symptoms: Contralateral hemiparesis (worse in arm and face), hemianopsia, aphasia (dominant hemisphere), neglect (non-dominant hemisphere).

-Anterior Cerebral Artery (ACA):
+Anterior Cerebral Artery (ACA)

 - Symptoms: Leg weakness greater than arm, gait apraxia, impaired judgment, urinary incontinence.

-Posterior Cerebral Artery (PCA):
+Posterior Cerebral Artery (PCA)

 - Symptoms: Visual disturbances (homonymous hemianopia), cortical blindness, memory impairment.

-Vertebrobasilar Artery:
+Vertebrobasilar Artery

 - Symptoms: Cranial nerve deficits, ataxia, vertigo, dysarthria, and ipsilateral cranial nerve/contralateral motor deficits.

-Lacunar Strokes:
+Lacunar Strokes

 - Symptoms: Pure motor or sensory deficits without cortical signs (e.g., aphasia, neglect).